-However, this issue cuts through party lines in many instances.
-Sen. Chris Brown, R-Atlantic, said he he has “an open mind” on recreational pot, and wanted to be aware of the details of any proposed legislation before making a decision on legalization.
-Furthermore, another Republican, Assemblyman Patrick Carroll has introduced additional legislation to legalize cannabis in NJ.
+The issue cuts through party lines in many instances.
+Sen. Chris Brown (R-Atlantic) said he has “an open mind” on recreational pot, and wanted to be aware of the details of any proposed legislation before making a decision on legalization.
+Another Republican, Assemblyman Patrick Carroll (R-Morris) has introduced additional legislation to legalize cannabis in New Jersey.

-Regarding the opposition votes against the bills, “I think your math is wrong,” said Scutari, “This is a process and people will want to — and should — read and review the entire bill before making a decision. … Keeping marijuana illegal just makes drug dealers richer.”
+“I think your math is wrong,” Scutari said regarding the legislators’ opposition.
+“This is a process and people will want to — and should — read and review the entire bill before making a decision. … Keeping marijuana illegal just makes drug dealers richer.”

-Two more, Senators Christopher “Kip” Bateman, R-Somerset, and Declan O’Scanlon, R-Monmouth, said they are willing to consider voting for decriminalization of marijuana, but were not yet willing to support legalizing the drug for recreational use.
-However, eleven of 15 Republican state senators said that would vote “no” on any bill legalizing weed.
+Two other Republicans, Senators Christopher “Kip” Bateman, (R-Somerset) and Declan O’Scanlon (R-Monmouth) said they are willing to consider voting for the decriminalization of marijuana, but were not yet willing to support legalizing for recreational use.
+However, 11 of 15 Republican state senators said they would vote “no” on any bill legalizing weed.

-The discussion has been dominated by Senator Nick Scutari’s bill, but there are also additional bills advancing legislation for legal cannabis.
+The legalization discussion has been dominated by Senator Nick Scutari’s (D-Union) bill, but there are additional bills advanced by legislators for legal cannabis.

-In addition to Scutari’s bill (S830), Assemblyman Reed Gusciora is introducing Assembly Bill A1348, and Assemblyman Michael Patrick Carroll is introducing Assembly Bill A1557.
-S380 could easily be described as the most conservative of the bills, while A1557, introduced by a Republican, is the most liberal of the bills.
-Heady NJ will be breaking each of these down in detail to see the differences.
+In addition to Scutari’s bill (S830), Assemblyman Reed Gusciora (D-Mercer) introduced A 1348, and Assemblyman Carroll is introduced A 1557.
+S 380 could be described as the most conservative of the bills, while A1557, introduced by a Republican is the most liberal of the bills.

-One legislator argued that before legalization is addressed the disproportionate rates of incarceration and criminality needs to be addressed, while another stated that, while willing and open to legalization of cannabis, Scutari’s bill would need considerable changes before being supported.
-There are some people who feel Scutari’s bill doesn’t come close to what the state really needs, while others feel Scutari’s bill is too lenient the way it is written.
+Some legislators are arguing that before legalization is addressed, the disproportionate rates of incarceration and criminality need to be addressed.
+Others say that while they are willing and open to the legalization of cannabis, Scutari’s bill needs considerable changes before being supported.
+They don’t feel Scutari’s bill comes close to what the state really needs.
+Others feel Scutari’s bill is too lenient.

-Some lawmakers want to see automatic expungements of criminal records which are part of A1557 but not the other two bills, depending on the types of charges and offenses.
+Some legislators want to see automatic expungements of criminal records which are part of A1557 but not the other two bills, depending on the types of charges and offenses.

-Of course not.
-There is a strong push from Governor Murphy for the legislature to learn and support legal cannabis and act.
-There is plenty of time to reach out to your representatives and help educate them on the importance of this issue in New Jersey.
-Most issues go through considerable debate and changes when being considered in New Jersey and this is not different.
-In fact, agree or disagree, this is such an important issue, it must be done correctly and benefit all, not just those in positions to make huge profits and windfall taxes.
+There is a strong push from Governor Murphy for the legislators to learn and support legal cannabis and act.
+There is time to reach out to your representatives and help educate them on the importance of this issue in New Jersey.
+Most issues go through considerable debate and changes when being considered in New Jersey.
+This is such an important issue, it must be done correctly and benefit all, not just those in positions to make huge profits and windfall taxes.